GoogleCloudPlatform/compute-video-demo-salt/README.md

 [Developers Console](https://console.developers.google.com/)  under the *Compute Engine -&gt; VM Instances* section and then click the *NEW INSTANCE* button.
-You may need to toggle the `Show Advanced Options` link to set the `compute` scope for your new Master.
+You may need to toggle the `Show Advanced Options` link to set the `compute` *read/write* scope for your new Master.

-Or, you can create the Salt master either with the `gcloud` command-line utility (part of the Cloud SDK) with the following commands:
+Or, you can create the Salt master with the `gcloud` command-line utility (part of the Cloud SDK) from your local workstation with the following
+commands:

 ```
 # First, find the most recent Debian-7 image